LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/DerivedDataTypes/PointersAndReferences/_Pointers.md

-### Void Pointer
-You can also specify a pointer to a block of memory (called a void pointer):

-  void* voidPointer;

-The void type of pointer is a special type of pointer.
-In C++, void represents the absence of type.
-Therefore, void pointers are pointers that point to a value that has no type (and thus also an undetermined length and undetermined dereferencing properties).

-This gives void pointers a great flexibility, by being able to point to any data type, from an integer value or a float to a string of characters.
-In exchange, they have a great limitation: the data pointed to by them cannot be directly dereferenced (which is logical, since we have no type to dereference to), and for that reason, any address in a void pointer needs to be transformed into some other pointer type that points to a concrete data type before being dereferenced.

-One of its possible uses may be to pass generic parameters to a function.

-### const Pointers

-declaring a variable as const effectively ensures that value of the variable is fixed as the initialization value for the life of the variable.
-The value of a const-variable cannot be changed, and therefore it cannot be used as an l-value.

-Pointers are variables, too, and hence the const keyword that is relevant to variables is relevant to pointers as well.
-However, pointers are a special kind of variable as they contain a memory address and are used to modify memory at that address.
-Thus, when it comes to pointers and constants, you have the following cases:

-The address contained in the pointer is constant and cannot be changed, yet the data at that address can be changed:

-  int daysInMonth = 30;
-  int* const pDaysInMonth = \&daysInMonth;
-  *pDaysInMonth = 31; // OK!
-Data pointed to can be changed int daysInLunarMonth = 28;
-  pDaysInMonth = \&daysInLunarMonth; // Not OK!
-Cannot change address!

-Data pointed to is constant and cannot be changed, yet the address contained in the pointer can be changed — that is, the pointer can also point elsewhere:

-  int hoursInDay = 24;
-  const int* pointsToInt = &hoursInDay;
-  int monthsInYear = 12;
-  pointsToInt = &monthsInYear; // OK!
-  *pointsToInt = 13; // Not OK!
-Cannot change data being pointed to int* newPointer = pointsToInt; // Not OK!
-Cannot assign const to non-const

-Both the address contained in the pointer and the value being pointed to are constant and cannot be changed (most restrictive variant):

-  int hoursInDay = 24;
-  const int* const pHoursInDay = &hoursInDay;
-  *pHoursInDay = 25; // Not OK!
-Cannot change data being pointed to int daysInMonth = 30;
-  pHoursInDay = &daysInMonth; // Not OK!
-Cannot change address

-These different forms of const are particularly useful when passing pointers to functions.
-Function parameters need to be declared to support the highest possible (restrictive) level of const-ness, to ensure that a function does not modify the pointed value when it is not supposed to.
-This will keep programmers of your application from making unwanted changes to pointer values or data.

 ### Array Pointer
 Pointers share several characteristics with arrays.
 Pointers encode object location.
 Arrays encode the location and length of contiguous objects.